 Students will be introduced to the different literary genres and to effective rhetorical strategies for composition.
 In addition to readings from the ninth grade anthology, they will read selected literary works such as The Odyssey, Romeo and Juliet, To Kill a Mockingbird, and Of Mice and Men to develop their reading comprehension and analytical skills.
+Students will also be introduced to the study of rhetoric in both written and visual texts.
 Students will work toward proficiency in writing the five-paragraph essay.
 Throughout the year, students will work on improving vocabulary, grammar, and research skills.
 Students will continue to develop all of the basic skills necessary to succeed on the state's assessment.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.